 What was the most striking characteristic about the Tiger Fish?

 The Tigers have a deep sapphire blue adipose fin!
-Something I never expected till Greg and Stuart showed me on my 1st Tiger….
+Something I never expected until Greg and Stuart showed me on my 1st Tiger….
 I was in awe!

 How do you go about landing, handling, and releasing the Tiger Fish?